Guide to Standing Charges for Businesses

 The type of energy used – Standing charges vary for electricity and gas.
 This is due to the difference in network maintenance between gas and electricity.

-The location of your business – Depending on where your business is located can also have an effect on the cost of your standing charges, This is due to the cost of maintenance can vary depending on the region you’re in.
+The location of your business – Depending on where your business is located can also affect the cost of your standing charges, This is due to the cost of maintenance can vary depending on the region you’re in.

 Current energy market condition – The cost of standing charges can change depending on the current status of the energy market.